cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 It is not important to understand what this snippet of code is doing (we will learn that in the following lessons), so let's focus on its structure.

 First, we notice lines starting with a `#` character.
 These lines are comments, and Python ignores everything from the `#` character until the end of the line.
-This means that we can use comments to explain portions of the code in plain English (comments are important for programmers to help them understand a program).
+This means that we can use comments to explain portions of the code in plain English.
 If we forget to prepend a comment with the `#` character, Python tries to interpret this as a command and in most cases this will result in a syntax error:

 ```python
 >>> this is a comment